ProfPorkins/GameTech/doc/Multiplayer/DeveveloperSetup-cpp.md

 ## Linux

-I am working on an Ubuntu installation.
+I am working on an Ubuntu distribution.
 Therefore these instructions are based on that platform.
 Other Linux distributions may require different steps, especially those not Debian based and without the apt package manager.

 The following development tools must be installed: